INTRODUCTION

 On the other hand, I like to make mysteries easier to understand with the

-possible.
+help of images.
 The interlocking of two triangles to form the Star of David

-for instance, is crossing the two tables of the Law to form the Cross of
+tables of the Law to form the Cross of Christ, representing the love toward

-Christ, representing the love toward God, expressed on one tablet and the love
+God, expressed on one tablet and the love toward humanity on the other tablet.

-toward humanity on the other tablet.
-I use the symbols of the Star of David and
+I use the symbols of the Star of David and of the tablets of the Law with great

-of the tablets of the Law with great respect, as Christianity rose out of
+respect, as Christianity rose out of

 In approaching the themes that emanate from contemplating Christ on the

-much as seen in the gospel of John, like in chapter 6 in regard to the theme of
+perspectives, much as seen in the gospel of John, like in chapter 6 in regard

-the bread.
-This is in tune with a more oriental type of spirituality which
+to the theme of the bread.
+This is in tune with a more oriental type of

-centers on the same event while deepening into the mystery behind it.
-It is
+spirituality which centers on the same event while deepening into the mystery

-also similar to my consecration as a Passionist, as I spend the rest of my life
+behind it.
+It is also similar to my consecration as a Passionist, as I spend

-focused on the Passion of Jesus and deepening down into its ever revealing
+the rest of my life focused on the Passion of Jesus and deepening down into its

-of history.
+in the flow of history.

 Personally, I believe